ryanhellyer/ryans-modularity-bench-test/README.md

-Activate the WordPress plugin, then go to `?runTest=delete` to run a test.
+Activate the WordPress plugin, then go to `/?runTest` to run a test.